Aeriqu/KaniKaki/README.md

 ## Project Current Status

 The project is currently at the state of infrastructure proof of concept.
-The application is able to communicate between multiple microservices and is able to provide a basic level of user authentication.
+The application is able to communicate between multiple microservices.
+The currently implemented microservices have a a basic implementation that gives them basic functionality to their overall end goal.

 This is the current level of implementation (blue) amongst what is also planned (orange).

 ![current architecture](./docs/sys-arch-current.png)

+The next stage is to flesh out the services and reach a functioning proof concept phase.

 Other diagrams and documents may be found in the docs folder of this repository.